micsen/AccessControlReaders/AssaAbloy/Aperio/info.md

 Each hub only communicates with one lock over wiegand interface from the hub to the access control system

 ### 1 to many
-Each hub communicates with 8 doors and relays information over a rs485 bus where multiple hubs can live ()
+Each hub communicates with 8 doors and relays information over a rs485 bus where multiple hubs can live (5 bit adress space)